 - Limit your parent’s movement and be gentle.
 Don’t massage or rub them.
 The Mayo Clinic notes that “excessive, vigorous or jarring movements may trigger cardiac arrest.”

 - If possible, help your parent move slowly out of the cold area.
 If you can’t move them, keep them in a horizontal position (lying down) and shield them from the cold.

-- If they are lying down, use a coat or a blanket underneath them to insulate them from the cold ground.
+- If they have had a winter fall and are lying down, use a coat or a blanket underneath them to insulate them from the cold ground.
 Remember to be gentle when placing these items under your parent.
 You can also use your own body heat to keep them warm by lying next to them.

 - Cover your parent with blankets or coats.
 Make sure their head is covered – use a scarf or hat (or part of a blanket) to cover exposed skin on their head and face.
 Leave their mouth and nose uncovered so they can breathe.

 - If they are wearing wet clothes, remove them if possible.
 You may need to cut the clothing off.